rayzeller/handsontable/docs/content/api/trimRows.md

 trimRows: true,

 // enable the `TrimRows` plugin
-// trim rows 5, 10, and 15 at Handsontable's initialization
+// at Handsontable's initialization, trim rows 5, 10, and 15
 trimRows: [5, 10, 15],
 ```